 The Allied Health program will undergo its next Program/Cluster Review during the Academic Year 2020-21.
 For more information on review, click here.

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.

 Requirements for licensure, certification and/or endorsement eligibility vary greatly from one profession to another and from state to state.
 The Allied Health program leads to professional licensure.
-For more information, click here.
+For more information on licensure, click here.

 Gainful Employment (If applicable)